jason-bula/velodyne_tls/README.md

 4) Connect the connections between the slip ring, lidar and power supply.
 5) Connect the Ethernet cable to the laptop computer

 Notes: By tightening the screws correctly, the backlash between the system components should be avoided as much as possible.
-The tripod does not necessarily need to be level, but it is preferable.
+The tripod does not necessarily need to be leveled, but it is preferable.

 <h2>Software :</h2>